Kit3l/alx-system_engineering-devops/0x19-postmortem/README.md

 Root Cause:
 The system failure was caused by an SQL database corruption resulting from a hardware malfunction in the server hosting the database.

+Mitigation and Preventive Measures:

+-Database Backups: Review and enhance the frequency and integrity of database backups.The team  should  Implement a more robust backup and disaster recovery strategy.

+-Server Health Monitoring: The team will  Set up regular server health checks using monitoring tools to detect hardware issues promptly.

+-Redundancy and Failover: The team should Consider implementing redundancy and failover mechanisms to ensure service continuity in case of hardware failures.

+-Security Audit: Conduct a security audit to identify and address potential vulnerabilities that might have contributed to the failure.

+-Testing: Regularly perform load testing and system resilience tests to identify potential weaknesses and ensure the system can handle varying workloads.

+-Documentation: Maintain up-to-date documentation of system architecture, configurations, and disaster recovery procedures.